by Nancy Simpkins

 A swimmer’s body weighs about 90 percent less in the water than it does on land.
 This is due to the force of buoyancy, which causes the water to push up as the body’s weight pushes down.
 With less weight on the joints, swimming has one of the lowest injury rates of any sport.
 In a 2005 study of young athletes published in Archives of Disease in Childhood, researchers found that more than five times as many soccer players had suffered two or more injuries than a comparable group of swimmers had.
 Mayo estimates that in his career as a physical therapist, he has treated a handful of injuries caused by swimming, compared with hundreds of injuries sustained by golfers, and thousands of injuries due to running.

 Arthritis sufferers can reduce symptoms by swimming in warm water.
 Exercising in warm water raises body temperature, which dilates the blood vessels and increases circulation.
 This usually decreases joint stiffness and swelling, with a corresponding reduction in pain.
-The Arthritis Foundation recommends pool temperatures between 83 and 88 degrees Fahrenheit.
+The Arthritis Foundation recommends pool temperatures between 83 and 88 degrees Fahrenheit for moderate water exercise, and somewhat cooler temperatures for vigorous swimming.

 Swimming is one of the few exercises that use all the major muscle groups, and because water is much denser than air, swimming provides resistance that strengthens muscles in the same way that weight training does.
 As an aerobic activity, swimming provides benefits to the cardiovascular system, including strengthening the heart and lowering blood pressure.